 Sheep - Utah's Agricultural Cornerstone

 During the first decades of the 20th century, sheep were the most important livestock in Utah in both numbers and value.
 In the 1920s there were over 2.5 million sheep in Utah worth $23 million dollars!
 Utah, with its millions of acres of desert land, was an ideal region for raising sheep.
 This DVD explores the history, life cycle, and environmental issues associated with raising sheep in Utah.
 Learn from Utah wool growers about the hardships and future of this adaptable dual-purpose animal.
-This video is available to purchase on DVD or it can be accessed on YouTube.
+This video is available on DVD or YouTube.
+Order this DVD online from agclassroomstore.com.

 Utah Wool Grower's Association